5 Tips on What To Look For When Buying Diamonds For Wedding Rings

 Ask for Proof of Certification

 5. There is nothing as unfortunate as buying diamonds for your special event only to realize that they are of poor quality, or that they were stolen.
-To avoid such an eventuality, always ask the dealer in Montauk to show you the copy of diamond certification.
+To avoid such an eventuality, always ask the dealer in Sag Harbor to show you the copy of diamond certification.

-With these tips, you should be able to make the right choice when buying precious diamonds in Montauk for you engagement or wedding.
+With these tips, you should be able to make the right choice when buying precious diamonds in Sag Harbor for you engagement or wedding.

 In an ideal world with unlimited budgets and an infinite supply of diamonds, everyone would have beautifully cut "D Flawless" diamonds.
 In the real world every diamond is unique.
 There are plenty of gorgeous diamonds to go around - you just need to know how to find one.
 Choosing a diamond is about balancing several factors to make the most of your budget.
 Each factor contributes to the beauty and prestige of your diamond.
 I will explain these factors so you will be prepared to make an informed decision about your diamond purchase.